fooltowise/NeroNotes/Nero's Notes/Johan Steene & Daniel Zhang Interview - the Teqnion Family.md

 **It was fun and scary.**

 ****The first discussions with potential sellers were tentative.
-How could we convince them that Teqnion was a good owner and a worthy heir of their life’s work with our fragile history?
+How could we convince them that [[Teqnion]] was a good owner and a worthy heir of their life’s work with our fragile history?

 It was a true challenge, but since we knew how to run small industrial companies, there slowly emerged ways to reach into their entrepreneurial hearts and gain their confidence.

-The acquisition rate was slow due to my lack of experience and Teqnion’s lack of money.
+The acquisition rate was slow due to my lack of experience and [[Teqnion]]’s lack of money.
 We also had to focus our efforts on making the existing subsidiaries healthy and profitable, which took up a lot of my time.
 Everything slowly started to develop, and a good and healthy culture grew.

 We had left the station for the second time - this time in a more old-fashioned manner where we earned money first and invested later.
 Not so sexy but more robust.

-**Gustaf:** _You were often required to get your hands dirty in the “old Teqnion”.
+**Gustaf:** _You were often required to get your hands dirty in the “old [[Teqnion]]”.
 What is your strategy now?_

 __**Johan:** Being on the ground in the subsidiaries with our colleagues, doing the different tasks needed to be prosperous, is the best business school of course.
 Having the opportunity to thoroughly know the products, your customers, and suppliers and build personal relationships with them gives you a profound idea of what a good sustainable business looks like.